Locations:

 71.3%

-A MELD score isn’t the only thing your provider uses to determine how long it may take for you to get a liver transplant.
-Other things like your blood type and the availability of donors in your region play a role, too.
+Your MELD score isn’t the only thing that determines how long it may take for you to get a liver transplant.
+Factors like your blood type and the availability of donors in your region play a role, too.

 A note from Cleveland Clinic

 Your MELD score is one factor your healthcare team uses to consider how soon you need a liver transplant.
 But it’s just one piece of the puzzle.
-Try not to overthink or assume anything until you talk to your healthcare provider.
-They can interpret your results and give you a better idea of what you can expect moving forward.
+Try not to overthink it or make assumptions about what your score means for you until you talk to your healthcare provider.
+They’ll help you interpret your results and give you a better idea of your prognosis and what you can expect moving forward.

 Advertisement